ImanBrjn/python_Salifort_Motors/README.md

 * Hold company-wide and within-team discussions to understand and address the company work culture, across the board and in specific contexts.
 * High evaluation scores should not be reserved for employees who work 200+ hours per month.
 Consider a proportionate scale for rewarding employees who contribute more/put in more effort.

-**Next Steps**

-It may be justified to still have some concern about data leakage.
-It could be prudent to consider how predictions change when `last_evaluation` is removed from the data.
-It's possible that evaluations aren't performed very frequently, in which case it would be useful to be able to predict employee retention without this feature.
-It's also possible that the evaluation score determines whether an employee leaves or stays, in which case it could be useful to pivot and try to predict performance score.
-The same could be said for satisfaction score.

 **Thank you for taking the time to read my Capstone Project!**